A unique pair of early tobacco pots

 Provenance: The Jules and Anna Porgès Collection

 Our tobacco pots mark the beginning of a glorious new era in the work of Johann Gregorius Höroldt.
-In 1726, in addition to his mastery of enamel painting, he also succeeded in mastering the art of gold painting.
-The previous simple style of George Funcke's gold decoration was overcome and replaced by Höroldt's own ingenious inventions, which led to the perfection of his style.
+In 1726, in addition to his mastery of enamel painting, he also succeeded in mastering the art of gold decoration.
+The previous simple style of George Funcke‘s gold decoration was overcome and replaced by Höroldt’s own ingenious inventions, which led to perfection of his style.